-Trócaire is currently leading a consortium of Caritas organisations, along with Caritas Austria, as part of the EU Aid Volunteers initiative, part funded by the European Commission (EACEA, DG-ECHO).
+Trócaire is currently leading two exciting projects as part of the EU Aid Volunteers initiative that focus on building local capacity and deploying volunteers to contribute to building resilience of disaster –affected communities, part funded by the European Commission (EACEA, DG-ECHO).

-EU Aid Volunteers brings together volunteers and organisations from different countries, providing practical support to humanitarian aid projects and contributing to strengthening the local capacity and resilience of disaster-affected communities.
+The EU Aid Volunteer initiative brings together volunteers and organisations from different countries, providing practical support to humanitarian aid projects and contributing to strengthening the local capacity and resilience of disaster-affected communities.

 The initiative provides opportunities for citizens from the EU to volunteer in humanitarian aid projects worldwide.
 Working in partnership with Caritas Austria, and with country offices and partner organisations in Honduras, Guatemala, Sierra Leone, Rwanda, the Philippines and Nepal, so far a total of 19 volunteers have deployed.

 They have worked on a range of capacity building initiatives and projects across such areas as communications, resilience, climate change adaptation, disaster risk reduction, protection and safeguarding.
 See their Stories from the Field below for a flavour of their work.

 Strengthening Capacities for Local Organisations to Respond Effectively in Emergencies

 EU Aid Volunteers initiative also supports humanitarian organisations by strengthening their capacity to prepare for and respond to humanitarian crises.
 Working in partnership with Cordaid (the Netherlands), Trócaire is helping to build the capacity of 12 local civil society partner organisations in Ethiopia, Sierra Leone, Rwanda and the Democratic Republic of Congo to be better prepared to respond quickly and effectively in the event of a crisis.